kyma-project/examples/gateway/README.md

 #### Create a service

-1. Open the [Kyma console](https://console.kyma.local/) and choose or create the Environment in which you want to deploy the example.
+1. Open the [Kyma console](https://console.kyma.local/) and choose or create the Namespace in which you want to deploy the example.
-2. Click the **Deploy new resource to the environment** button, select the `deployment.yaml` file from the `lambda` or `service` directory in this example, and click **Upload**.
+2. Click the **Deploy new resource to the namespace** button, select the `deployment.yaml` file from the `lambda` or `service` directory in this example, and click **Upload**.

 #### Expose a service without authentication